mbaze/Z80-Bits/deferred-signed-mul.md

 The standard shift-and-add multiplication algorithm assumes every bit contributes to the number’s magnitude.
 That works perfectly for unsigned integers, but it breaks down for signed values in two’s complement form.
-If we feed a negative number directly into the algorithm, the sign bit is treated as another magnitude bit, producing a wrong result.
+If we feed a negative number directly into the algorithm, the sign bit is treated as an ordinary magnitude bit, producing a wrong result.

 A common workaround is to first convert the operation into an unsigned multiplication problem: